2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Cash Prizes

-If registered in the ELITE STARZ level all solos must compete in the ELITE STARZ level.
+If registered in the ELITE STARZ level, all Solos must compete in the ELITE STARZ level.
 The ELITE STARZ dancer CAN move down and compete in the RISING STARZ level based on the LEVEL CALCULATOR.
 An ELITE STARZ dancer CANNOT perform in the STARZ OF TOMORROW level.
-If the LEVEL CALCULATOR determines the performance level to be STARZ OF TOMORROW in a multiple level routine, the performance must compete in a maximum of 1 level below the highest level (ELITE STARZ) therefore the performance level becomes RISING STARZ.
+If the LEVEL CALCULATOR determines the performance level to be STARZ OF TOMORROW in a multiple level routine, the performance must compete in a maximum of 1 level below the highest level (ELITE STARZ), therefore the performance level becomes RISING STARZ.
 An ELITE STARZ dancer CAN perform in the non-leveled Super Line and Production Categories.
-If the average age of the performance falls below the lowest age division (6-8), the performance will compete in the 6-8 age division.
+If the average age of the performance falls below the lowest age division (5 & Under), the performance will compete in the 6-8 age division.

 ELITE